delinzhao/delinzhao.github.io/_pages/cv.md

   * Used YOLOv2 and Mask-RCNN for recognizing some specific human actions and the number of people in automated teller area
   * Developed Browser/Server system for remote monitoring and controlling

-* Analysis of the author of The Dream of Red Mansion 2018.04 – 2018.05
+* 2018.04 – 2018.05: Analysis of the author of last 40 chapters of Chinese masterwork The Dream of Red Mansion
   > First price paper in NPU Mathematical Contest in Modeling
   * Analyzed the author of last 40 chapters of Chinese masterwork The Dream of Red Mansion
   * Used ‘jieba’ Chinese text segmentation to collect information in the book, including names, frequently used words and so on